kunalm10/camera_angle_chagne_detection/README.md

 ## INSTALLATION

 Import the following python libraries for this module to work:
-	The versions mentioned below were used at the time of development; the recent versions of these libraries 		should support the code, but if not, then degrade the version to these specified versions
+The versions mentioned below were used at the time of development; the latest versions of these libraries should support the code, but if not, then degrade the version to these specified versions

 	PIL/Pillow – 7.0.0 to facilitate reading and loading images.
 	https://pypi.org/project/Pillow/